zappascout/devil_notes-sources/docs/notes_19_devil.md

 As with the mostly
-hidden *code objects*, you would never normally see bytecode, but a natty tool called a *disassembler* allows you to, rendering it as something very like the ultra-low level Assembly Code programmers like the great Project Apollo software team leader Margaret Hamilton used before they had high level languages to translate for them: long sequences of numbered codes and abbreviated three-letter commands.
+hidden *code objects*, you would never normally see bytecode, but a natty tool called a *disassembler* allows you to, rendering it as something very like the ultra-low level Assembly Code used by programmers on the Apollo space program, before they had high-level languages to translate for them: long sequences of numbered codes and abbreviated three-letter commands.

 ==a *Python virtual machine*—a simulated computer, written in C, that compiles to the C interpreter==:
 Another one for lovers of the
 long grass.
-During an extended period of trying to piece together this process—it appears written down like this almost nowhere—I grasp for the first time that the Python programming language I experience exists independently of the particular *implementation* that interprets my own
+During my extended period of trying to piece together this process—it appears written down like this almost nowhere—I grasp for the first time that the Python programming language I experience exists independently of the particular *implementation* that interprets my own